bootstrap-vue/bootstrap-vue/README.md

 setup(Vue);
 ````

-*Note: You will need **Babel Loader** in your Webpack config file to support ES6 syntax.
+Note: You will need ES6 babel transformer and scss loader in your Webpack config file to support ES6 syntax.
 You can then use component in your html, like so:
 ```html
 <b-alert>Hello</b-alert>